-Sophie Gregoire Trudeau: On March 12, the wife of Canadian prime minister Justin Trudeau tested positive for COVID-19 following a trip to the United Kingdom.
-Sophie Gregoire Trudeau announced that she had tested positive, saying she planned to remain in isolation for the next two weeks, together with her husband.
+Sophie Gregoire Trudeau: The wife of Canadian prime minister Justin Trudeau tested positive for COVID-19 following a trip to the United Kingdom.
+The first lady, Sophie Gregoire Trudeau, announced that she had been diagnosed with coronavirus, saying she planned to remain in isolation for the next two weeks, together with her husband.
 Sophie Gregoire Trudeau’s symptoms have been described as mild.

-Begona Gomez: Spanish Prime Minister Pedro Sanchez’s wife tested positive, officials in his office said late on Saturday.
+Begona Gomez: Spanish Prime Minister Pedro Sanchez’s wife diagnosed with coronavirus, officials in his office said late on Saturday.
 The test of Begona Gomez was positive but the health of the prime minister and his wife are fine, the officials said.
 Spain said it would place the entire country under lockdown as the number of diagnosed cases exceeded 6,000.

-Quim Torra: The regional leader of Spain’s Catalonia said on March 16 that he had tested positive for the coronavirus and that he was going into self-isolation in a government building.
+Quim Torra: The regional leader of Spain’s Catalonia said on March 16 that he had diagnosed with coronavirus and that he was going into self-isolation in a government building.

-Pere Aragones: Catalan deputy head of government, announced on March 15 that he had also tested positive for coronavirus.
+Pere Aragones: Catalan deputy head of government, announced on March 15 that he had also diagnosed with coronavirus.

-Irene Montero: The Spanish minister tested positive on March 15 and has been put under quarantine along with her partner, Deputy Prime Minister Pablo Iglesias.
+Irene Montero: The Spanish minister diagnosed with coronavirus on March 15 and has been put under quarantine along with her partner, Deputy Prime Minister Pablo Iglesias.